eramirez1905/test1/docs/start.rst

     pip install apache-airflow

     # initialize the database
-    airflow db init

-    airflow users create \
+    airflow initdb
-        --username admin \
-        --firstname Peter \
-        --lastname Parker \
-        --role Admin \
-        --email spiderman@superhero.org

     # start the web server, default port is 8080
-    airflow webserver --port 8080
+    airflow webserver -p 8080

     # start the scheduler
     airflow scheduler

-    # visit localhost:8080 in the browser and use the admin account you just
-    # created to login.
-Enable the example_bash_operator dag in the home page
+    # visit localhost:8080 in the browser and enable the example dag in the home page

-Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and create the "airflow.cfg" file with defaults that will get you going fast.
+Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and lay an "airflow.cfg" file with defaults that get you going fast.
 You can inspect the file either in ``$AIRFLOW_HOME/airflow.cfg``, or through the UI in the ``Admin->Configuration`` menu.
 The PID file for the webserver will be stored in ``$AIRFLOW_HOME/airflow-webserver.pid`` or in ``/run/airflow/webserver.pid`` if started by systemd.